 Contact your homeowners or renters insurance provider

-Auto insurance won't help you deal with this part of the crime, by the way.
-So. if you lack a renters or homeowners policy, you'll have to replace your possessions on your own dime.
+Auto insurance won't help you deal with this part of the crime.
+So if you lack a renters or homeowners policy, you'll have to replace your possessions on your own dime.

-Alert your credit card issuer, your financial institution and other such entities, if need be
+Alert your credit card issuer, financial institution and other entities, if necessary

 For instance, a lot of people keep their insurance card or registration document in the glove compartment.
 Even more people leave receipts or paycheck stubs sitting on the dashboard.